beamable/BeamableProduct/cli/cli/Docs/Guides/0_Getting-Started.md

 ## Installing

-To install the Beamable CLI, run the following commands in a shell.
+To install the Beamable CLI, run the following command in a shell.

 ```shell
 dotnet tool install --global Beamable.Tools